 Owner and Head Trainer

-Kate Bigger is a Boston based animal behavior consultant and trainer who specializes in sport dog classes, specifically scent work and agility.
-A seven-time National Agility Invitational Qualifier who achieved five agility championships on three different dogs, Kate has had years of experience training happy sport dogs.
+Kate Bigger, CDBC is a Boston based animal behavior consultant and trainer who specializes in helping people with dogs that need a little extra understanding.
+From aggressive to terrified, she has helped a wide variety of dogs with problematic behaviors.
+She also is a passionate sport dog trainer; specifically scent work, competition obedience and agility.
+She is a seven-time National Agility Invitational Qualifier, multiple National Agility Finalist, who has racked up six agility championships on three different recycled dogs.
+Kate has had years of experience training happy and confident sport and city living pet dogs.
 As the president of Performance Scent Dogs, a national sport scent detection organization, she has traveled from Alaska to Florida to Canada to judge and fine-tune hundreds of scent work teams.
 She feels very lucky to bring her experience in reading infinitesimally small changes in dog behavior and her specialty in motivating sport dogs together.

 Blame Daisy.
 This whole thing is her fault.
 Daisy, a rambunctious Irish Terrier who came to me from rescue when she was about nine months old, was a typical very high energy and low focus dog.
 Butterfly brain.
 She’d flit here and there leaving a path of destruction in her wake.
 Shiva in a red fur coat.
 She never met a cardboard box she didn’t think it was her responsibility to be returned to the earth in fine shreds.
 Also, metal cans.
 Plastic cd covers.
 Socks.
 Power cords.